hari7696/RISC-V-Pipelined-Processor-Simulator/README.md

 * Produces a detailed simulation trace for debugging and evaluation.
 * Simulates queues and memory as part of the pipeline.

-## Input
-The simulator accepts a RISC-V assembly text file as input.
-Each instruction in the file follows the RISC-V format.
-The input file is specified as a command-line argument when running the simulator.

-## Output
-The simulator generates a simulation.txt file containing the pipeline trace for each cycle.
-The output includes:

-1. Instruction Fetch and Decode Status: Displays instructions waiting or executed.
-2. Queue Contents: Shows the state of pre-issue, pre-execution, and post-execution queues.
-3. Register File: Displays the contents of the 32 general-purpose registers.
-4. Memory Contents: Shows the memory state after each cycle.

 ## Functional Description
 - **Instruction Fetch/Decode:** Fetches up to two instructions per cycle, decodes them, and places them in the pre-issue queue.
 Handles branch and break instructions.
 - **Issue Unit:** Uses the scoreboard algorithm to issue instructions while avoiding RAW, WAW, and WAR hazards.